 Glowforge

 Glowforge broke Pebble’s crowdfunding record, raising $27.9 million in one month.
 This high-tech, 3D laser printer lets people use everything from leather to plastic to make products.
 Not only is the product neat, but the company offered it at a significant discount during its crowdfunding campaign.
-Then, in 2018, the company raised another $10 million from other investors.
+To date, the company has raised $183 million from investors, undergone significant restructuring, and taken a step back from growth to focus on rebuilding.

 [Read more: Does Your Business Need Funding?
 Do These 5 Things First]